asoa/rasa_chatbot/data/nlu.md

 - my body aches and I'm very tired
 - i am very weak and have chills
 - I wake up with chills.
 I don't really have an appetite
+- i have the flu
+- i am sick
+- Not feeling well, i think i have the flu
+- fever, chills, my body hurts

 ## intent:thanks
 - Thanks